Tag Archives: stress

 There are thirteen weekends in June, July and August.
 Getting outdoors can be as easy as a spontaneous walk in a park, but consciously setting aside time to get out hiking, camping, etc., like so many wellness activities, is about planning and putting it on the calendar.
 We know that Labor Day Weekend will be here before we know it.

--From Real Balance Wellness, a blog by Michael Arloski.
+-From Real Balance Wellness, re-blogged with permission by Michael Arloski.

 Music can soothe frazzled nerves